Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 -   Mitchell's *Machine Learning* [@mitchell1997machine] is a classic introduction to some of the methods and gives a good motivation underlying them.

--   Provost and Fawcett's *Data Science for Business* [@FawcettProvost] is a good practical handbook for using machine learning to solve real-world problems.

 -   Wu et al.'s "Top 10 Algorithms in Data Mining" [@wu2008top].